 1. To offer the highest quality educational, pre-professional, and professional programming within a liberal arts environment;

-2. To utilize fully the regional advantage of our proximity to New York City and other artistic centers in the northeast, including access to outstanding faculty, guest artists, resources, etc.;
+2. To utilize fully the regional advantage of our proximity to New York City and other artistic centers in the northeast, including access to outstanding faculty, guest artists and resources.

 3. To recruit the highest quality students in the arts disciplines with special emphasis on students from Connecticut;